-Limestone bluffs, towering 80 feet above the banks of the Suwannee River, providing outstanding views at this park.
+Limestone bluffs, towering 80 feet above the banks of the Suwannee River, afford outstanding vistas at this park.
 When the river is between 59 and 61 feet above sea level, the Big Shoals rapids earn a Class III White Water classification.
 There are 28 miles of trails for hiking, biking, horseback riding and wildlife viewing.
 A picnic pavilion which seats up to 40 people is at the Little Shoals entrance, located downstream.

-Park Location: 11330 SE County Road 135 White Springs, FL 32096
+11330 SE County Rd.
+135 White Springs, FL 32096